gwilli95/E-Commerce_Customer_Churn_Prediction_Pipeline/readme.md

  - `__init__.py`: Left empty and used to denote the src/ folder as a package for modular imports.
  - `config.py`: Used for centralized configuration of the Kaggle dataset identifier and the paths for all project folders, which are imported in the notebooks.
  - `utils.py`: Stores functions used for data ingestion and preprocessing.
- - `poetry.lock` and `pyproject.toml`: This project utilizes Poetry dependency management.
+ - `uv.lock` and `pyproject.toml`: This project utilizes uv dependency management.

 ## Setup and Usage
 ### Prerequisites
  - Python version 3.10 or higher.
- - Poetry dependency manager installed
+ - uv dependency manager installed
  - Kaggle account and authentication

 ### Limitations